Traceability in Medical Device Development

 On the other hand, this is why traceability software tools such as Aligned Elements are so popular.
-Traceability softwares tools not only allow traces to be declared, but are also able to track changes made to the traced artefacts.
+Traceability software tools not only allow traces to be declared but are also able to track changes made to the traced artefacts.

 A change in an artefact automatically highlights the affected traces and signalizes that they might have become invalid due to the change.
 In Aligned Elements, we call such a possibly invalidated relationship a "suspect trace".

-The user now has possibility to inspect the implicated artefacts and update them if needed.
-Or simply confirm that the the change did not have any impact on traced artefacts.
-In Aligned Elements, an impact analysis entry is made in the audit trail as the user complets this action, in order to ensure accountability throughout the development process.
+The user now has the possibility to inspect the implicated artefacts and update them if needed.
+Or simply confirm that the change did not have any impact on traced artefacts.
+In Aligned Elements, an impact analysis entry is made in the audit trail as the user completes this action, in order to ensure accountability throughout the development process.

-However, these gains are quickly lost if different artefact types (e.g. tests and risks) are kept in seperate systems.
-Managing traces across system boundraies is often only possible by resorting to manual measures.
+However, these gains are quickly lost if different artefact types (e.g. tests and risks) are kept in separate systems.
+Managing traces across system boundaries is often only possible by resorting to manual measures.
 Such as Excel.
 And then we are back to where we started.

-Keeping all traced artefacts in a single system further helps disentageling a range of more mundane problems, such as finding out:
+Keeping all traced artefacts in a single system further helps to disentangle a range of more mundane problems, such as finding out: